FALL COLOR AND FULL MOON IN BIG SUR

-9th Annual Magic Light, High Tides, Moonlight, and Pfeiffer Beach Arch Photo Workshop
+13th Annual Fall, High Tides, Crescent Moonsets, and Keyhole Arch Photo Workshop

 Photographers from around the world journey to Pfeiffer Beach in hopes of seeing this special light.
 We will have four attempts at capturing it during this workshop!
 Though the light is present from late-November until early-February, I have seen it at its most intense during this time period (due to the nature of the tides which factor into diffraction of the sun's rays).
 Each year my students have been treated to some of the most intense light I've ever witnessed pouring through the arch.

-Typically, January is the wettest month on the Peninsula, averaging just over 4 inches of rain.
-Having said that, most Pacific storms are fast-movers.
+Typically, January and February are the wettest month on the Peninsula, averaging just over 4 inches of rain.
+This is why I have decided to place this popular workshop in early November.
 We will get some tremendous light on either side of the storms if they do arrive.
-These storms also serve to increase swell activity making wave images more dramatic.
-When the storms pass, I have seen some incredible skies with cloud formations that catch the color of the rising and setting sun.
+Early-season storms also serve to increase swell activity making wave images more dramatic.
+When the storms pass (and that is generally rapid), I have seen some incredible skies with cloud formations that catch the color of the rising and setting sun.
 My motto has always been, "When the tourists are heading in, a nature photographer should be heading out.
 Wild weather makes for dramatic images!"

 Also planned is a night of star photography (weather permitting).
 I will be assisted in this workshop by another qualified instructor.

 Julia Pfeiffer Burns State Park